Securing a loan to your current home

-A homeowner loan, or secured loan, is so-called because it’s secured to your home.
-The property provides an extra layer of security to your lender, as if you stop making your loan repayments and fail to come to a new agreement with them, they have the right to repossess your property to get back what you owe them.
+A homeowner loan, or secured loan, is so-called because it’s tied to the home you own.
+This means if you stop making your repayments, the lender could repossess your property to claim back what you owe them.

 Applying for a mortgage

 A homeowner loan shouldn’t affect your mortgage application if it’s paid in full when you sell the house upon which it’s secured.

 This means you won’t have to include it in your monthly outgoings on your application form (as you’ll no longer have to make these repayments).
 As a result, it shouldn’t affect the lender’s decision.

 However, if you don’t receive enough funds from the house sale to clear it in full, then you will still owe the remaining balance.
 This could affect your affordability for a mortgage.

 How much you can borrow depends on a number of factors, including your individual circumstances and the lender’s criteria.
 Lenders may look at:

 Generally, the higher your equity, the more money you may be able to borrow.
 But secured loans can affect the amount of equity you have, which could have an indirect impact.